microsoft/OpenAIWorkshop/labs/Lab_2_Data_Analytics/README.md

 You will see the application load in your browser

 ## Deploy the application to Azure (optional)

 This application can be deployed to an Azure subscription using the Azure Developer CLI.
-There is no need to have any coding experience to deploy this application but you will need permissions to create resources in an Azure Subscription
+There is no need to have any coding experience to deploy this application but you will need permissions to create resources in an Azure Subscription.

 > **Note** All steps will be performed in VS Code Terminal

-The following steps are to require to deploy to Azure:
+The following steps are required to deploy to Azure:

 ### Step 1.
-Install Azure Developer CLS
+Install Azure Developer CLI

-> **Note** This step is required only if you did not installed this as part of pre-requisites Install
+> **Note** This step is required only if you did not install this earlier as part of the pre-requisites.

 Download and install [Azure Developer CLI](https://aka.ms/azure-dev/install)

 ### Step 2.
-Navigate top the root directory of the OpenAIWorkshop
+Navigate to the root directory of the OpenAIWorkshop

-   Go to the local directory of the OpenAIWorkshop

 ### Step 3.
 Authenticate to Azure